j-q-arnold/varlog/README.md

   * Query Parameters
     * `name=`_path_ \
       Optional.
-      Specifies the entry to be read.
+      Specifies the entry to be listed.
 The _path_ value is used to construct the full path name as `/var/log/`_path_.
       If this `name` parameter is empty or not present, the base directory `/var/log` is used as the full path name.